Takeaways

 While you may not have to pay gift taxes on the gift, if your children sell the house right away, they may be facing steep taxes.
 The reason is that when you give away your property, the tax basis (the original cost) of the property for the giver becomes the tax basis for the recipient.

-For example, suppose you bought the house years ago for $150,000, and it's now worth $350,000.
+Suppose you bought the house years ago for $150,000, and it’s now worth $350,000.
 If you give your house to your children, the tax basis will be $150,000.
 If the children sell the house, they will have to pay capital gains taxes on the difference between $150,000 and the selling price.

-The only way for your children to avoid the taxes is to live in the house for at least two years before selling it.
-In that case, they can exclude up to $250,000 ($500,000 for a couple) of their capital gains from taxes.
+The only way for your children to avoid the taxes is not always the “only way,” but it is one common way to reduce them: live in the house for at least two years before selling it.

 Inherited Property Vs. Gifted Property

-Inherited property doesn't face the same taxes as gifted property.
+Inherited property doesn’t face the same taxes as gifted property.
 If the children were to inherit the property, the property’s tax basis would be stepped up, meaning the basis would be the current value of the property.
-However, the home will remain in your estate, which may have estate tax consequences.
+As a result, if the children sell soon after inheriting, there may be little or no taxable capital gain because the “starting point” for gain is much closer to the sale price.

 Beyond the tax consequences, gifting a house to children can affect your eligibility for Medicaid coverage for long-term care services at home or in a facility.
-There are other options for giving your house to your children, including putting it in a trust or selling it to them.
+This is why transferring a home is not just a tax move — it’s an estate planning decision that should be coordinated with long-term care planning.